Adeline-Lacroix/Adeline-Lacroix.github.io/_pages/cv.md

 ## RESEARCH PROJECTS

-- **2024-present**: **Inform-AFH** – Inform Autistic Female Heterogeneity : Investigation of the neurofunctional and behavioral profiles of autistic females using normative modeling.
+- **2024-present**: **INFORMHA-f* – Inform Autistic Female Heterogeneity : Investigation of the neurofunctional and behavioral profiles of autistic females using normative modeling.
   **Role**: Project co-leader with Dr Meng-Chuan Lai (Center for Addiction and Mental Health, Toronto, Canada) **Tasks**: Project development and grant writing, data analysis, writing